Swine Flu (cont.)

 Rarely, if a person has been exposed to a confirmed case of any type of swine influenza, a physician may recommend a course of medications to reduce the risk of disease.
 This is called "prophylaxis" and is usually reserved for people at very high risk for complications, such as pregnant women.
 The CDC has issued guidelines for prophylaxis in special circumstances (www.cdc.gov).

-For the 2013-2014 flu season, for the first time, the seasonal flu vaccine can be composed of four different flu virus antigens instead of the usual three.
-However, the trivalent (three virus strains) vaccine is also still available.
-The CDC indicates the following: The 2013-14 U.S. trivalent influenza vaccines will contain an A/California/7/2009 (H1N1)-like virus, an H3N2 virus antigenically like the cell-propagated prototype virus A/Victoria/361/2011, and a B/Massachusetts/2/2012-like virus.
-Quadrivalent (containing four viral types) vaccines will include an additional vaccine virus, a B/Brisbane/60/2008-like virus.
-The CDC speculated that the quadrivalent vaccine will replace the trivalent vaccine in the future.
+For the first time during 2013-2014 flu season, one seasonal flu vaccine was composed of four different flu virus antigens instead of the usual three.
+However, the trivalent (three virus strains) vaccine was also available.
+The CDC indicated the following: The 2013-14 U.S. trivalent influenza vaccines contained an A/California/7/2009 (H1N1)-like virus, an H3N2 virus antigenically like the cell-propagated prototype virus A/Victoria/361/2011, and a B/Massachusetts/2/2012-like virus.
+Quadrivalent (containing four viral types) vaccines included an additional vaccine virus, a B/Brisbane/60/2008-like virus.
+The CDC speculated that the quadrivalent vaccine would replace the trivalent vaccine in the future.
 In addition, a quadrivalent nasal vaccine is now available and is expected to replace the current trivalent live attenuated vaccine.
 This vaccine is used for people 2-49 years of age and not for pregnant women or people with any immune-compromising factors (cancer or chemotherapy, for example).